Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 The first category involves risks that have always existed, but some law firms may not be aware of them and may have avoided problems by chance.
 These are the risk of (1) default judgments against the client; (2) attorney malpractice insurers denying coverage for claims involving registered agent services; and (3) state penalties assessed against the client for non-compliance with jurisdictional filing requirements.

-The second category involves risks related to emerging federal and state legislation seeking to impose recordkeeping obligations on registered agents and requiring registered agents to disclose the identity of—as well as possibly provide additional information about—the beneficial owners of business entities.
+The second category involves risks related to the possibility of there being federal and state legislation seeking to impose recordkeeping obligations on registered agents and requiring registered agents to disclose the identity of—as well as possibly provide additional information about—the beneficial owners of business entities.

 In most states, almost any person or business entity may act as a registered agent.
 The appointment itself is fairly straightforward.
 Perhaps because of this, attorneys may regard receipt of service of process as a simple activity, when it is actually a deceptively complex procedure, governed by a number of statutes and rules.